Prokop, Belgrade

 Prokop (Прокоп) is an urban neighborhood of Belgrade, the capital of Serbia.
 It is located in Belgrade's municipality of Savski Venac.
-Major facility in the neighborhood is the new Belgrade Centre railway station, opened for limited use in 2016.
+The major facility in the neighborhood is the new Belgrade Centre railway station, opened for limited use in 2016.
 Due to the name of the main street in the old section of the neighborhood, and the name of the local community (sub-municipal administrative unit) which includes Prokop, the neighborhood's name is occasionally reported as Stjepan Filipović.

 Location

 Prokop is located at the southern edges of downtown Belgrade to which it is directly connected by the Kneza Miloša street.
 It borders the area of former Zapadni Vračar on the north, Mostar and Senjak on the west and Dedinje on the south.
 It is bounded by three boulevards: Franše D'Eperea (named after general D'Esperey and in fact a part of A1 highway), Vojvode Putnika and Kneza Aleksandra Karađorđevića (named after Prince Alexandre).